Privacy Virtual Cards

 Browser Extensions, Mobile Apps, and Password Manager

 Downloading the Privacy browser extension will allow you to check out faster and safer.
 The extension autofills the virtual card information at checkout, saving you from having to look for your wallet or type in card numbers.
-The supported browsers are Chrome, Firefox, Edge, and Safari
+The supported browsers are Chrome, Firefox, Edge, Safari and Safari for iOS.

 The Privacy mobile app, available for iOS and Android, allows you to generate and manage cards on the go.
 You will also receive real-time notifications when your cards are used or declined, helping you detect unusual activity timely.